Why Do Dogs Eat Grass? (And When Is It A Big Deal?)

 Read more: The Danger Of Snail Bait For Dogs

-How to figure out your dog’s favorite (grassy) spots
+How a GPS tracker can help you figure out your dog’s favorite (grassy) spots

 With yours, you now have a 24-hour Location History (365 days with a Premium subscription) of where your dog’s been off: